Trust & security

 PIPEDA

 Personal Information Protection and Electronic Documents Act.
-Mandate's audit trail and data minimization posture (prompt body is opt-in, usage events contain no prompt body) align with accountability and purpose limitation principles.
-Mandate helps organizations demonstrate due diligence on AI use.
+The audit trail and data-minimization posture (prompt body opt-in, no prompt body in usage events) align with accountability and purpose-limitation principles.

 -